Decision fatigue. A Powerful Phenomenon That Slowly Erodes Our Willpower

 • Plan your week and set goals.
 Better yet, set up a weekly training plan so you don’t have to decide what to do, or when to do it.
 The decision will have already been made, so you, as Nike says, “just do it.”

-• Take time for rest.
+• Take time to rest.
 If you find you have decision fatigue, recognize that you’re more likely to act impulsively or do nothing at all.
 Learn from this and make small adjustments for the next day.

 Plan ahead and be mindful of the many decisions you make each day, and as the saying goes, “don’t sweat the small stuff.”
 Adopting a few simple strategies makes it much more likely that you’ll be able to save your willpower for the decisions that really matter most to you.[/vc_column_text][vc_empty_space height=”55″][vc_video link=”https://youtu.be/vefDeoXCBbk”][/vc_column][vc_column width=”1/4″][/vc_column][/vc_row]